windmill-labs/windmilldocs/src/pages/hiring.md

 windmill.dev is first and foremost a tool for automations.
-As a solutions engineer you will unlock values for customers by leveraging the product in optimal ways for their specific cases.
+As a solutions engineer you will unlock values for customers by leveraging the product in optimal ways for their specific use cases.
 You will work directly with somes companies and unlock value for all by creating great templates, snippets and integrations in a public and open-source manner.